 Reading nutrition labels can be time consuming.
 However, once you compare brands and select the most nutritious option, you will know which choice is the most nutritious, making future shopping trips a breeze AND improving your eating habits.

-See the U.S. Food and Drug Administration's website for additional information on nutrition labels.
+See the for additional information on nutrition labels.

 For additional shopping tips, any GIC member may check out Health New England's website.
 There you will find a virtual grocery store tour on reading labels, choosing better fats, shopping for cereal, bread, margarine/butter and meats.
 Members of Health New England can order a comprehensive shopping tour video or CD-Rom free of charge.
 HNE's registered dietician guides members through each aisle in the grocery store and gives suggestions on how to make the best food choices for overall health and well being.
 Tips on healthy and tasty food preparation are also included.
 Health New England also offers live, interactive grocery store tours to its members.
 HNE members interested in additional grocery store tour, VHS tape or CD-ROM details may call 1-800-842-4464, extension 3031.

 This information provided by the Group Insurance Commission .